Last updated on January 3rd, 2023.

 Then I think about the flavors and texture.
-And this is where baking science takes its roll.
+And this is where baking science takes its role.

-Think of baking science as a long list of formulas that you get to mix and match to create a masterpiece.
+Think of baking science as a long list of formulas you mix and match to create a masterpiece.
 For example: mixing red and blue to paint with purple.

 About That Cake

 When it comes to cake, the desired result is a tender cake with soft crumbs, moist and flavorful.
 When you have it all, you’ve reached baker’s heaven.
-However, take one component out and the cake is just not the same.
+However, take one component out, and the cake is not the same.